otr4j/otrv4/otrv4.md

 safely deleted.
 If it is not used to derive any subsequent keys, then it should be deleted after an appropriate interval.

 > REMARK there is currently no agreement on any values to use as `context` value.
+OTR3 described the use of the "context" value as an indicator for its purpose.
+For example, a value could indicate an out-of-bounds encrypted video-call where the _extra symmetric key_ is used as the encryption/decryption key.
+Similarly, any bytes after the first 4 would be free-form, therefore could contain any connection address or identity used to establish said video-call.

 ### Revealing MAC Keys